-Sure, drive toward your goals and work hard building your life.
-But when you are seriously stressed and unhappy — then it’s time to get some perspective.
+Don’t be afraid of stress and definitely drive toward your goals.
+But when you are at your limit, and becoming seriously stressed and unhappy — it’s time to get some perspective.

-Here are 10 motivational quotes to help you break that cycle of anxiety and basically taking things too seriously.
+Here are 10 motivational quotes to help you break that cycle of anxiety.

 Quotes to Help You Relax

 1. “Sometimes the most productive thing you can do is relax.” –Mark Black

 Some people think relaxing is not productive.
 However, it can in fact be the most productive thing you do!